11 Sneaky Ways to Get More Movement Into Your Day

 • Dips – why not try replacing the basil with spinach or kale in pesto?

-Make Paleo Alternatives:
+Make Paleo alternatives:

-• Make Paleo Rice with Cauliflower
+• Make noodles with spiralised courgettes

 Eat lots of salad!